avacio/VeggieVengeance/README.md

 	- gravity applies to all fighters
     - bouncing implemented for projectile (Broccoli's cauliflower)

-- Accessibility: evaluate and optimizing user-game interactions (choice of user gestures, ease of navigation, etc Ö)
+- Accessibility: evaluate and optimizing user-game interactions (choice of user gestures, ease of navigation, etc ‚Ä¶)
 	- added quit game option in main menu
 	- pause menu (esc)
 	- all player controls should be very comfortable for 2-handed play (refined according to crossplay feedback)